 My research focuses on how animals and humans make adaptive decisions in uncertain environments.
 In particular, I’m interested in understanding decision-making biases and seemingly irrational behavior in the context of an individual’s physical and social environment.

-I have taught Statistics for Psychologists and Intro to R programming and run workshops to teach R and Python for data wrangling and visualization, stimulus presentation, and mathematical simulations.
+Previously, I have taught Statistics for Psychologists and Intro to R programming and have run workshops to teach R and Python for data wrangling and visualization, stimulus presentation, and mathematical simulations.

 My languages of choice are R and Python for all things data science, but I find my way around Matlab and SAS as well.
 I use LaTeX for typesetting and the usual suspects for web development.